NeginAz/Ancient_script_AI/README.md

 ## Methods:
  - Collected and preprocessed a dataset of ancient Persian cuneiform characters from historical inscriptions using image processing tools like OpenCV for noise reduction and thresholding.

-- xtracted character images from inscriptions using template matching algorithms to locate and segment symbols from the background accurately.
+- extracted character images from inscriptions using template matching algorithms to locate and segment symbols from the background accurately.

 - Applied data augmentation techniques (rotation, scaling, translation) using OpenCV to increase dataset size and improve model generalization.